YaleSpinup/rds-api/README.md

 ## Usage

-This API uses the standard format for input and output of parameters as defined by the AWS SDK (for reference: https://docs.aws.amazon.com/sdk-for-go/api/service/rds/).
+This API uses the standard format for input and output of parameters as defined by the AWS SDK (for reference see https://docs.aws.amazon.com/sdk-for-go/api/service/rds/).

-You can define multiple _accounts_ in your config file which are mapped to endpoints by the API and allow RDS instances to be created in different AWS accounts.
+You can define multiple _accounts_ in your `config.json` file which are mapped to endpoints by the API and allow RDS instances to be created in different AWS accounts.
+See [example config](config/config.example.json)

 ### Creating a database